 An Advisory Board decides on the theme for each year’s Ethics Bowl, with input from the campus coordinators.
 The case author is Ken Wernick, senior counsel, retired, U.S. Environmental Protection Agency.
 He drafts up to 12 cases around the chosen theme, which are then reviewed by the Advisory Board.
-Seven cases are selected: four for the matches, two for the semi-final and final matches, and one surprise case.
+Six cases are selected: four for the matches, one of which is a “surprise” case, and one each for the semi-final and final matches.

 With a budget of more than $90,000 each year, the NCICU Ethics Bowl is made possible by sponsorships that allow students to participate at no cost to themselves or their institutions.
 Though we have had numerous faithful sponsors over the years, it is becoming increasingly difficult to raise those critical funds.
 To become a sponsor of the Ethics Bowl, contact Colleen Kinser, [email protected], or 919.832.5817.